 The summer program is designed specifically for CAPA students.
 Students enroll in two-three courses for a total of six-nine credits.
 Students have the opportunity to study Spanish while taking courses in art history, economics, history, international relations, literature, politics, and sociology, all of which are taught in English.
 The six-week semester program is open to students of all language abilities.
 A full listing of CAPA's current course offerings can be found on the CAPA Buenos Aires Courses

 section of the website.

 Earn 3 or 6 credits with an optional part-time internship placement.
 You can choose to complete an internship placement in English or Spanish.
 You must have completed at least four semesters of Spanish to participate in a Spanish-language placement.

 Housing and Meals

 Students make their own travel arrangements to Buenos Aires, Argentina's international airport, Ezeiza (EZE), which is about 14 miles southwest of Greater Buenos Aires.
-Students then take a taxi to their housing accommodations..
+Students then take a taxi to their housing accommodations.

-All students participating in this program are covered by the SUNY full health and accident insurance (https://www.geobluestudents.com) as well as medical evacuation and repatriation insurance.
+All students are covered by full health, evacuation and repatriation insurance.

 Students currently receiving financial aid can use their aid for overseas study, and may, in some cases, have their awards increased.
 Students not currently receiving financial aid may be eligible.
 Those interested in financial aid for this program should contact the financial aid office on their home campus.